narukihto/VeriPhys-Creator/README.md

 🛡️ VeriPhys Protocol Core (v1.0.0)
-The Gold Standard for Content Authenticity in the AI Era.
-VeriPhys is a high-performance protocol designed to combat Deepfakes and misinformation by bridging Digital Physics with Blockchain Technology.
-Built with Rust for near-zero latency and military-grade memory safety.
+The Industrial Standard for Digital Content Authenticity & Deepfake Defense VeriPhys is a high-performance, military-grade protocol designed to bridge Digital Physics with Blockchain Immutability.
+By utilizing a specialized Rust-based hashing engine, it creates a permanent "Physical Anchor" for digital assets, making them immune to unauthorized manipulation and AI-generated fraud.

 Status: Final - Protocol Infrastructure Complete

-🚀 Overview
+🚀 Protocol Overview
-In the age of Generative AI, distinguishing truth from fabrication is a global challenge.
-VeriPhys provides a definitive solution through:
+In the age of Generative AI, truth is a high-value commodity.
+VeriPhys secures it through:

 Physical Hashing: Generating a unique, non-reproducible fingerprint using SHA3-256 (Quantum-resistant) for every bit of the content.